-They also get the similar kind of sensation from the environment, but they are unable to process it and give the no response or a different response as compared to normal kids.
+They also get a similar kind of sensation from the environment, but they are unable to process it and give no response or a different response as compared to normal kids.

 The sensory processing disorder is further divided into –